jaellampalli/COP-4331-Large-Project/README.md

-To install the required modules, run `npm install` in the main folder Place the ".env" in the server folder.
+To install the required modules, run `npm install` in the main folder.
+Place the ".env" in the server folder.

-Open a terminal to the /server folder
+Open a terminal to the /server folder and run `node express.js`.
-`node express.js`

-Open a second terminal to the main folder
+Open a second terminal to the main folder and run `npm start`.
-`npm start`